fleetdm/fleet/docs/Using-Fleet/FAQ.md

 The [REST API](https://fleetdm.com/docs/using-fleet/rest-api) is somewhat similar to fleetctl, but it tends to be used more by other computer programs rather than human users (although humans can use it too).
 For example, our [Fleet UI](https://fleetdm.com/docs/using-fleet/rest-api) talks to the server via the REST API.
 Folks can also use the REST API if they want to build their own programs that talk to the Fleet server.

 The [Fleet UI](https://fleetdm.com/docs/using-fleet/fleet-ui) is built for human users to make interfacing with the Fleet server user-friendly and visually appealing.
 It also makes things simpler and more accessible to a broader range of users.

+## Why can't I run queries with `fleetctl` using a new API-only user?

+In versions prior to Fleet 4.13, a password reset is needed before a new API-only user can perform queries.
+You can find detailed instructions for setting that up [here](https://github.com/fleetdm/fleet/blob/a1eba3d5b945cb3339004dd1181526c137dc901c/docs/Using-Fleet/fleetctl-CLI.md#reset-the-password).